12 Family Camps Within Driving Distance of the Bay Area - 510 Families

 What should we expect at a family camp?

 Typically, you bring your own bedding and sleep in a modest cabin.
 Meals and family programming from ping-pong tournaments to singalongs are scheduled throughout the week.
 There is generally age-group programming during which the children are occupied and the adults are relaxing, hiking, or worst-case scenario, checking their messages.
 Everyone eats together in a dining hall-type place, and the staffers, not guests, do the dishes.
-As a parent, I adore this annual tradition.
-Especially that bit about the dishes.
+As a parent, I adore this annual tradition—especially that bit about the dishes.

-Some local overnight camps (aka sleepaway camps) run family camp sessions during specific weeks of the summer, while others are housed at dedicated family camp locations.
+Some local overnight camps (aka youth sleepaway camps) run family camp sessions during specific weeks of the summer, while others are housed at dedicated family camp locations.

 Family tent at Feather River family camp